 Downloads: ~7,000 | Best for: JavaScript/TypeScript developers

-Before installing a package, I use this extension to check:
+Before installing a package from npm, this extension lets you check:

 - Weekly download count (popularity signal)